Dilip Prabhavalkar

 Dilip Prabhavalkar (born 4 August 1944) is an Indian Marathi actor, director, playwright and author.
-He has a career spanning over four decades in Hindi and Marathi theatre, television and movies.
+He has a career spanning over five decades in Hindi and Marathi theatre, television and movies.
 He was awarded the National Film Award for Best Supporting Actor for his portrayal of Mahatma Gandhi in the 2006 Hindi film Lage Raho Munna Bhai.

 Early life

 Born in Mumbai, Dilip Prabhavalkar obtained a bachelor's degree in Chemistry from Ramnarain Ruia College, Matunga.
 He gained his master's degree in Biophysics and a diploma from the Bhabha Atomic Research Centre, Mumbai, before working for a pharmaceutical company.
 He joined as a partner in a video production unit.
 During this period, he performed as an actor in several children's and experimental plays staged at Chhabildas.
 In 1991, he decided to give up this dual existence of working and doing plays simultaneously and chose acting as a career.